WNortier/learning-java/04 oca-ch1-declare-class-members.md

 1.7 Float

 - ### 2 Reference Variables
-A reference variable is usede to refer to or access an object.
+A reference variable is used to refer to or access an object.
 A reference variable is declared to be of a certain type and that type can never be changed.
 A reference variable can be used to refer to any object of the declared type or of a subtype of the declared type (a compatible type).
 More on this in chapter 2.

 Primitive variables can be delcared as: